Disclosure Requirements in a California Divorce

 The court has a policy of ensuring that there be an equitable division of the assets.
 As such, a failure to satisfy one’s fiduciary duties often results in the court awarding 100% of the omitted assets to the innocent party.
 Not only that, there can be an order for sanctions by way of an order that the guilty party pay the other’s attorney’s fees and costs.
 In short, this can often result in paying more money than what the party sought to keep to his/herself in the first place.
 For Sculley, if he did hide assets from his ex-wife, he is looking at paying a lot more than just the $25 million.
 Cases involving omitted assets almost always requires the work of an attorney, due to the need for discovery.
 This means costly attorney fees and costs.

 Making sure you comply with your fiduciary duties with regards to financial disclosures can be complicated.
-At Mello & Pickering, LLP, with over 28 years combined experience in family law, we can help you with your divorce and assist you in gathering all information that must be disclosed.
+At Mello & Pickering, LLP, with 40 years combined experience in family law, we can help you with your divorce and assist you in gathering all information that must be disclosed.